WHERE CAN I SEE SOME BUILDINGS THAT ARE COMPLETED?

 The EPS in the M2 Panel does not melt as it is kept cool.
 In the test video you can see the temperatures applied exceeds 1000c but the exterior temperature is measured at less than 40c.
 The mesh and concrete conduct energy away to the whole surface (spreads load in the same way).

 WOULD THE POLYSTYRENE NOT MELT OR LOSE STRUCTURAL STABILITY UNDER THE RENDERING?
 WHAT IF THE PANELS WERE CRACKED OR THE RENDERING WAS TO FALL OFF IN FULL OR IN PART EXPOSING THE CORE TO THE SOURCE OF HEAT?

-In that case, the EPS would melt but tests have shown this does not happen even after 150 minutes at 1000C – the standard home needs to protect for 60 minutes and even in high rise and public buildings the requirement is only 120 minutes.
-And as mentioned above, the M2 system does not add fuel to the fire and therefore if there is no continued fuel source the fire will not spread.
+In that case, the EPS would eventually melt but tests have shown that this does not happen even after 150 minutes at 1000C – the standard home needs to protect for 60 minutes and even in high rise and public buildings the requirement is only 120 minutes.
+And as mentioned above, the M2 system does not add fuel to the fire and therefore if there is no continued fuel source, the fire will not spread.

 ARE THERE RESTRICTIONS ON EXTERNAL AND INTERNAL CLADDING OR COATING?

 There is no minimum spec as the use of the structural concrete delivers a watertight structural finish that can be painted but this is not a necessity.
 However, any additional outer skin can be fixed to the external building fabric, including brick slip, cladding, or any acrylic render.
 A single application of speciality blended concrete products for us are used to increases output without loss of strength or waterproofing.

 IS THE POLYSTYRENE (EPS) PANEL COVERED IN A CONCRETE RENDER?
 IF SO, THAT DOES NOT SOUND PARTICULARLY GREEN…